dgaiero/ARR/README.md

 \newcommand{\personSix}{Person 6}
 ```

 Make sure you have the package ```tabu``` installed.
-Also, if youhave more or less thn six pple, you'll have to modify the tables and such.
+Also, if youhave more or less thn six people, you'll have to modify the tables and such.